causefx/iDashboard-PHP/README.md

 `` parse_ini_file `` must be allowed in php.ini (default is allowed!)
 - To set it up, clone this repository:
 `` git clone https://github.com/causefx/iDashboard-PHP `` or download the ZIP-file.
 - Place all files on a publically accessible webserver, either directly in the root, or inside a directory called ``Dashboard`` or whatever you want it to be called.
+Please set the correct user permissions on the directory and it's files.

 ##INSTRUCTIONS
 >Upload all contents of zip or git pull the zip into the folder you want to have this on your webserver.
+Set the correct file permission on the files.

 >Open up the index.php file once everything is uploaded.
 The script will install and copt the default template over.